 As one of the founding families of Telethon Speech & Hearing, the Crommelin family has supported TSH over many years.
 Their Daughter Jennifer was one of the first students to attend the school and the Crommelin Family Centre at our Wembley Campus proudly bears their name.

-Bill and Rhonda Wyllie and the Rhonda Wyllie Foundation
+Bill and Rhonda Wyllie

 The largest building on our Wembley campus proudly bears the name Bendat Parent and Community Centre in acknowledgement of the generosity and kindness of Jack Bendat in supporting the establishment of that building.
 More than 500 community groups, clubs and business use the venue every year, totalling many thousands of visitors annually.